NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 ```

-Still having an issue of pressure gradient and thus force diverging to infinity and thus resulting in nans, but separate from the fixed above issue.

 ##### Clamping Density to Rest_Density and Controlling Negative Pressure

 A Key thing I  was missing is to either clamp the density $\rho_i$ to the rest density $rho_0$ (which when mass is 1 for all pts is quite low) because negative density results in negative pressure and thus while it creates some kinda surf tension its not correct and breaks the solve Or leave the density as is, but clamp the negative pressure to either be above 0 or if negative pressure is allowed, be able to control / scale it.
 This isn't mentioned in the paper, but is mentioned in Doyub Kims book along with some other things I read.
 Ideally we do want some negative pressure because we dont want the particles to always be projected out of each other if the do go too far away they should be pulled back in, but this needs to be controllable hence the separate surface tension force and possibility of scaling the negative pressure or clamping density to the rest_density.

 Note if the rest density is too high and the fluid density never exceeds it even when particles come close together the density wont be higher than the rest density and thus no pressure nor pressure force is applied (this is probs due to me omitting mass, do density is purely based on number of pts and distance via kernels not also multiple by some mass based on particle/neighbour counts).
+The clamped min density could be different from the rest density.

+However I may leave the negative density as is, and limit the negative pressure (oppose to clamping it to 0) so we can have some negative pressure but heavily reduced.
+That way we don't need to have another parameter ie min density.
+As stated above Surface Tension forces are what should be responsible for bringing the particles closer together in a parametrizable manner, oppose to the negative density and thus pressure from the pressure calculation which should be limited.

+Density should be used to scale forces.

 ____